-g) Head of Legal and Democratic Services S -- ---

-- 1. Authority to make minor amendments to the Council's constitution, and also to make minor amendments to the Council's policies and procedures. - 2.
-To make minor amendments to the list of appointments to outside bodies, in consultation with Group Leaders. - 3.
-To make any in year appointments to Committees and Working Groups according to the political balance calculation, in consultation with relevant Group Leaders, to the extent not precluded by law - 4.
-To deal with appeals at the first stage of the Pensions Disputes Resolution Procedure. - 5.
-To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules h) Chief Operating Officer i) Head of People and Development

-1. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.
+g) Head of Legal and Democratic Services 1.
+To make minor amendments to the list of appointments to outside bodies, in consultation with Group Leaders.
+2. To make any in year appointments to Committees and Working Groups according to the political balance calculation, in consultation with relevant Group Leaders,to the extent not precluded by law 3.
+To deal with appeals at the first stage of the Pensions Disputes Resolution Procedure.
+4. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules h) Chief Operating Officer 1.
+To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.
+2. As Monitoring Officer authority to make minor amendments to the Council's constitution, and also to make minor amendments to the Council's policies and procedures.